nhecht/blueprints-learn.en/help/blueprints/data-insights/data-science.md

 ---
 # Custom Data Science for Profile Enrichment blueprint

-Custom Data Science for Profile Enrichment Blueprint illustrates how data can be used to train, deploy, and score models to provide machine learning insights into Experience Platform and the Real-time Customer Data Platform from data science and machine learning tools.
+Custom Data Science for Profile Enrichment Blueprint illustrates how data can be used to train, deploy, and score models to provide machine learning insights into Experience Platform and the Real-Time Customer Data Platform from data science and machine learning tools.
 Modeled insights can be ingested into Experience Platform to enrich the real-time customer profile.
 Examples of machine learning insights include lifetime value scoring, product and category affinity, propensity to convert, or propensity to churn.

 ## Use cases